SameerKhan15/Algorithms/readme.md

 --- IF the collection already reached max fruit type limit, terminate the current window.
 Compare the current running window with the max-window and if the former is greater, set the max-window to the current-window coordinates.
 Additionally, shrink the current window from the left until the 'max fruit-type reached violation' is corrected.
 Add the new fruit type to the collection.
 --- If the collection has NOT reached the limit, add the fruit to the collection.
 Compare the current running window with the max-window and if the former is greater, set the max-window to the current-window coordinates

+**Problem5:**
+Find anagrams in a given string.

+Ex1: s = {'c','b','a','e','b','a','b','a','c','d'}  //target string
+	 a = {a,b,c} //anagram chars
+Output: [0,2], [6,8] //all index boundaries of the anagrams in string s

+Ex2: s = {'c','b','a','b','c','e','b','z','b','a','c','d'}
+	 a = {a,c,b}
+Output: [0,2], [2,4], [8,10]

+**Solution Description**
+- Flexible-Size Sliding Window
+- A HashSet for storing anagram characters
+- A HashSet for storing anagram characters found in the running window
+- A List containing boundaries of all the anagrams found
+- Initialize lPtr to 0 and rPtr to -1
+- In while (true) loop
+-- IF the rPtr+1 exceeds the array length, terminate the loop
+-- IF chars[rPtr] has a match in the anagram set
+--- IF the running window set does NOT contain the char, add it to the set
+--- IF the running window set does contain the char, we have a dupe. shrink the window from the left side (along with removing from the current window HashSet) until the dupe is resolved.
+--- IF the current window set is equal in size to anagram set, we have a match and therefore record it.
+Increment the left-pointer (and remove the char from the current window set)
+-- IF the chars[rPtr] does NOT have a match, terminate the current window.
+Initialize a new current window HashSet, and advance the lPtr to rPtr+1 (if not out of bound)
+--- //we are starting a brand new window here